yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **What Is Props Hell (Wrapper Hell)?**
-> - Complex applications built with class components easily run into wrapper hell.
-If you examine the application in the React Dev Tools, you will notice deeply nested components, This makes it very difficult to work with the components or debug them.
+> - Complex applications built with class components easily run into wrapper hell, it shows the deeply nested components which is very difficult to work with the components or debug them.

 <br/>